Contributing¶

 To enable a certain functionality in RestrictedPython, do the following:

-- Create a new issue on GitHub, requesting the new feature, for discussion.
+• Create a new issue on GitHub, requesting the new feature, for discussion.

-, add or change the corresponding tests for this functionality. - Add a changelog entry.
+• In /tests/, add or change the corresponding tests for this functionality.

-to run tests and lint, and build the docs, before pushing your commit to the remote repository. - Create a pull request and request a review by a core maintainer, e.g.:
+• On your local environment, use tox to run tests and lint, and build the docs, before pushing your commit to the remote repository.

-- icemac
+• icemac

-- loechel
+• loechel

-Differences between different Python versions¶
+Differences between Python versions

 A (modified style) Copy of all Abstract Grammar Definitions for the Python versions does live in this Documentation (ast Subfolder) to help finding difference quicker by comparing files.

-Understanding How RestrictedPython works internally¶
+Understanding How RestrictedPython works internally

 RestrictedPython is a classic approach of compiler construction to create a limited subset of an existing programming language.